 This Verification Method C/VM1 and the Acceptable Solution C/AS1 in this document provide a means of compliance with the New Zealand Building Code Clauses C1-C6 Protection from Fire.
-This document is issued under section 22 of the Building Act 2004 as a compliance document.
+C/VM1 and C/AS1 are issued under section 22 of the Building Act 2004 respectively as a Verification Method and an Acceptable Solution.